indiscripts/IdExtenso/tools/README.md

 		hitFuncNames  (Boolean) Whether function names must be treated as mutable identifiers instead of immutable tokens.
-Default is FALSE, meaning that all function names are to be preserved.
+Default is FALSE, meaning that all function names must be preserved.

 		whiteList     (RegExp) Unless reserved, any symbol that matches this regular expression will be regarded as mutable (whatever its context.)